-My trip started a little later than I expected on that sunny saturday in september 2013.
-My idea was to lead Berlin from Erkner so I could save myself some time and some strength before getting my feet on the road.
+My trip started a little later than expected on that sunny September 2013.
+My idea was to lead Berlin from Erkner to save myself some time and strength before getting my feet on the road.
 After some problems with delayed trains, I started to walk from Erkner to Słubice around nine in the morning.

 The First Day Walking to Poland

-The first hours of walking were not as exciting as I expected and it was hard to be excited about what I was doing.
+The first hours of walking were not as exciting as I expected, and it was hard to be excited about what I was doing.
 Mostly because I was walking in the middle of nowhere.
 For a few hours, I was walking in the middle of a forest without seeing anything besides what looked like the same tree over and over again.
 And I kept listening to some weird sounds that were not a part of the music I heard.

-When I saw that weird looking lake, I knew I was on the right track and things would be fine.
+When I saw that weird-looking lake, I knew I was on the right track, and things would be fine.
 Then, I knew my plans were working.
 I had to cross the Spree on a tiny bridge at Mönchwinkel and cross the big forest at Braunsdorf.

-I just finished walking more than an hour without seeing anyone.
+I just finished walking for more than an hour without seeing anyone.
 I could walk west and try to find a road and cross the river.
-It would be a long walk and it would make my way to Berkebrück almost impossible.
+It would be a long walk, making my way to Berkebrück almost impossible.
 But it could be done.
 I could walk east and try to find some bridge crossing the Spree next to Fürstenwalde.
-Or I could just try to call a taxi and go home.
+Or I could try to call a taxi and go home.

-Suddenly, I was the luckiest guy in the planet.
-There were some women riding horses and I approached them with my broken down german and asked about a bridge.
-They spoke to me in english and told me I wasn’t far from a bridge and I should walk some 20 minutes and get there.
-After a few minutes, the path in front of me turned into a well defined track and my 3G connection was strong again.
-There I was crossing the Spree and reaching half of what I planned for the first day.
+Some women were riding horses, and I approached them with my broken-down German and asked about a bridge.
+They spoke to me in English and told me I wasn’t far from a bridge and should walk some 20 minutes and get there.
+After a few minutes, the path before me turned into a well-defined track, and my 3G connection was strong again.
+I was, crossing the Spree and reaching half what I had planned for the first day.

-I found my way into the Bürgerhaus Berkenbrück where I was the only person staying.
-I will always remember the look on the woman’s face there when she asked how did I get to the place from Berlin without a car or a bike.
-I got to my room and it was almost 4 o’clock in the afternoon.
-There were no blisters on my feet and I wanted to rest for a while.
+I found my way into the Bürgerhaus Berkenbrück, where I was the only person staying.
+I will always remember the look on the woman’s face when she asked how I got to the place from Berlin without a car or a bike.
+I got to my room, and it was almost 4 p.m.
+My feet had no blisters, and I wanted to rest for a while.

 The Second Day Walking to Poland